 Dr. Denis Nansera, a paediatrician, examines Kansiime Ruth, 25, and her daughters aged 1 and 4 years, at the Mbarara Regional Referral Hospital in Mbarara District, Western Region, Uganda on 20 August 2019.
 "A good number of mothers used to fall out of antenatal care.
 But with (medical advancements), we see a huge reduction in the time taken to diagnose a child, and time taken to get child on medication,” Dr. Nansera says.

 Kansiime's one-year-old daughter is weighed and measured at the Mbarara Regional Referral Hospital on 20 August 2019.
-UNICEF, in partnership with the Ministry of Health of Uganda and the Clinton Health Access Initiative has implemented Point of Care Early Infant Diagnostic (POC EID) testing.
+With funding and support from Unitaid, and in partnership with the Ministry of Health of Uganda and the Clinton Health Access Initiative, UNICEF implemented Point of Care Early Infant Diagnostic (POC EID) testing.
 This rapid testing process uses devices that are easy to transport, operate and maintain, allowing more health centres to diagnose infants.
 With early diagnosis, infants can immediately start anti-retroviral therapy.

 Enoch Turyatemba, a laboratory technician at Mbarara Regional Referral Hospital, takes a blood sample from a baby for early infant diagnosis testing, which screens for HIV and determines results on the same day.
 "Before the Point of Care [POC] machines, we collected dry blood samples and had to send them away.
 The turn-around time was sometimes months,” Enoch says.
 “With a POC machine, HIV-positive children can start treatment the next day.
 “We are saving lives,” Enoch adds.